sueszli/osue/exams/README.md

 I also did some research and used the `-fPIE` flag for compilation but it didn't make any difference.

-In conclusion: You can attempt to guess what the code behind the given object file my look like by disassembling it and writing everything from scratch, such that it can be compiled to run on any machine (but I really don't think it is worth the effort).
+---

-Instead, to run them, you can just into your inflab account on the inflab server via ssh and run them there (which worked fine after I tried it out).
+Conclusion: You can reverse-engineer the code by using Ghidra or your favorite disassembler and rewriting the source code, use a virtual machine, or just run them via ssh on your Inflab account, which would be a lot easier (+ I tried it out and it worked fine).

 This is the architecture used on the inflab servers that I could get the executables to run with: ``<...> 3.10.0-1160.80.1.el7.x86_64 <...> x86_64 x86_64 x86_64 GNU/Linux`.